embassynetwork/modernomad/docs/how-to-run.md

 go back into the top level repository directory and do the following:

-- run `./manage.py syncdb` to create and sync the models of installed apps (and create an admin user)
-- run `./manage.py migrate` to run the existing migrations (this will run migrations for all apps)
+- `./manage.py migrate` will initialise the database on first run

 ## run!
 now you should be able to run the software: